 For the losing party, disputes over intellectual property can lead to lost protection, an injunction against the continued exercise of the relevant right or an obligation to pay damages.

-For the Company's products under development, patent applications have been submitted and granted in certain but not all markets.
+Moberg has in place patents granted and patents pending for MOB-015 in certain but not all markets.
 There is a risk that outstanding patent applications or data exclusivity will not be granted or that copies of the Company's products will begin to be sold on adjacent markets where the Company's product has not been granted a patent.
-For the Company's product candidates, future expiration of patent protection, the termination of data exclusivity and the entry of generic products on the market may adversely affect the Company's sales.
+Future expiration of patent protection, the termination of data exclusivity and the entry of generic products on the market may adversely affect the Company's sales.
 If copies of the Company's products begin to be sold in the same markets as the Company's products, or customers turn to nearby markets that have alternative, cheaper products, there is a risk that the Company's expected sales will decrease.